mydf-git/pydockerfile/README.md

 valid version.
 If you want to see the intermediary dockerfile that is being generated just run

     docker run --rm -i --entrypoint= mydf:pydockerfile:1 /preprocessor < ./Dockerfile

+## Colaboration

+I'm very open to suggestions, please leave an issue to open discussions or bug reports!

 ## Links